-The switch provides twenty-four Gigabit RJ-45 copper PoE+ ports with two dedicated SFP fiber ports.
-Power over Ethernet (PoE) lets you provide power to PoE-capable devices such as WiFi access points, VoIP phones, and IP security cameras so that you do not need to use power supplies for those devices.
-The switch can supply up to 30W PoE+ (IEEE 802.3at) to each port.
-The maximum PoE power budget across all active PoE+ ports is 190W for model GS724TPv2 and 380W for model GS724TPP.
+The switch provides twenty-four Gigabit RJ-45 copper PoE+ ports with two dedicated SFP ports.
+Power over Ethernet plus (PoE+) provides power to PoE-capable devices such as WiFi access points, VoIP phones, and IP security cameras so that you do not need to use power supplies for those devices.

+The maximum PoE+ (IEEE 802.3at) power that the switch can provide across all active PoE+ ports depends on the model: 190W for model GS724TPv3 and 380W for model GS724TPv3.